 • Karon Temple Market - More Information

 We have used the Expo market quite a lot, bought shirts, pants, Thai souvenirs, computer games.
 It's an aircon indoor market, open every day near the center of Phuket Town.
-It's not been mentioned on the blog, but a good place for clothes.
+It's not been mentioned specifically on the blog, but a good place for clothes and souvenirs.

 Local MarketsPhuket covers an area of over 500 square km, and there are many local areas and small villages within Phuket, and all have some kind of market.
 Try looking for fresh seafood at Rawai beach, or check out the big Banzaan fresh market in Patong near the Jungceylon shopping mall - and there's another market in Patong on Nanai road (the back road).
 Oh and the touristy "OTOP" market.
 I drive past a small market in the Chalong area every day and there are regular local markets in the Bang Rong and Cherng Talay areas of Phuket.
 All over the island!
 Worth a look at any market for a taste of the real Phuket, to pick up some snacks or fruit and see something away from the organised tourist route.